Hawkfry-Group/omni-resources/practices-and-strategies/model-migration.md

 ### 3. Migrate Content (Dashboards, Workbooks, etc.)
 - Use Omni's **Content Migration APIs** to copy dashboards, workbooks, and other content to point to the new model.
 - This ensures all your content uses the new data source without manual recreation.
+- **Example Script**: See `@document_migration.py` in the templates directory for a ready-to-use script to automate dashboard and workbook migration to a new model.
+Assumes you already have a list of document IDs.
 - **Fix Broken Content References**: You have three options:
    - Use the content validator to fix broken references.
    - Use the `renamed_from` parameter in the new view file to reference the old view name.